ErgoAI/.github/profile/README.md

   interfaces, and everything else.
 The inference engine can be used without the IDE in the command window mode, and this is what is normally used when ErgoAI is embedded into a larger system.

+In addition, we provide stable releases for Linux, Mac, and Windows.
+Installing a stable release is very easy: just download an appropriate release installer (a file named  `ergoAI_XXXXX.run` or `ergoAI_XXXXX.exe`, where XXXXX is the version number) and click your way through the installation.
+These installers do not include the source code, so if one wants that then cloning ErgoAI repositories would still be necessary.

+Those who want to contribute to ErgoAI development would need to clone [XSB](https://sourceforge.net/p/xsb/code/ci/git-origin/tree/) as well as the aforesaid ErgoAI repositories and compile the source code by themselves.
+This process is still straightforward for Linux, might be a bit more involved for Mac, and still more for Windows.